With Chalk NamedQuery objects, you can define and version your common query patterns in code.

 chalk query --in user.id=1 --query-name fraud --query-name-version 1.1.0

-In this case, you can use these environment variables:
+In this case, you can cache ad-hoc query plans by setting the following environment variables:

 CHALK_STORE_ADHOC_QUERIES=true